Miss Hipmunk? Meet Flight Penguin, its founders’ new travel search engine

 What’s different this time around?
 Well, Flight Penguin, surprisingly, isn’t a website or an app—it’s a Chrome extension.
 And instead of seeking partnerships with airlines and earning a commission when users book a trip, Flight Penguin is opting out of forging such relationships.
 Instead, it’s a for-pay service that will cost users $10 a month, after a 30-day free trial.
 It’s currently still in testing and hasn’t fully opened up to the public, but is letting interested parties add themselves to a waitlist.

-Flight Penguin targets people who (at least in non-pandemic times) fly between five and ten times a year.
+Flight Penguin targets people who (at least in non-pandemic times) fly between 5 and 10 times a year.

-Big travel search engines, Goldstein says, are “actually hiding flights, because they’re doing deals with airlines: ‘If you hide flights from third parties, then we’ll give you special access to our flights or special commissions or special advertising deals or whatever.'”
-Even Hipmunk wasn’t able to avoid getting sucked into this business model, he acknowledges: “We ended up in this situation where it was very difficult for us to simultaneously serve our users and serve our bottom line.”
+Big travel search engines, Goldstein says, are “actually hiding flights, because they’re doing deals with airlines: ‘If you hide flights from third parties, then we’ll give you special access to our flights or special commissions or special advertising deals or whatever.’ ” He acknowledges that even Hipmunk wasn’t able to avoid getting sucked into this business model: “We ended up in this situation where it was very difficult for us to simultaneously serve our users and serve our bottom line.”

 A penguin, not a unicorn

-Another big difference between Hipmunk and Flight Penguin is that this time around, those involved aren’t trying to build the sort of hot startup that could make anybody rich.
-Goldstein and fellow Hipmunk cofounder (and current Reddit CEO) Steve Huffman are providing seed capital, and Goldstein has been working on the idea as a side project along with engineer Sheri Zara, who is also a Hipmunk alum.
-They understand that the universe of people who might be willing to pay for travel search is limited; Goldstein says they’re targeting people who (at least in non-pandemic times) fly between five and ten times a year.
+Another big difference between Hipmunk and Flight Penguin is that this time around those involved aren’t trying to build the sort of hot startup that could make anybody rich.
+Goldstein and fellow Hipmunk cofounder (and current Reddit CEO) Steve Huffman are providing seed capital, and Goldstein has been working on the idea as a side project along with engineer Sheri Zada, who is also a Hipmunk alum.
+They understand that the universe of people who might be willing to pay for travel search is limited; Goldstein says they’re targeting people who (at least in non-pandemic times) fly between 5 and 10 times a year.

 Still, for a humble Chrome extension, Flight Penguin is not short on ambition.
 Typical extensions modify somebody else’s website—say by tweaking Gmail’s interface—but Flight Penguin is a full-blown experience unto itself.
 Its search fields and results page are reminiscent of Hipmunk, and it’s aggregating flight and prices in a fashion similar to what Hipmunk once did and other travel search sites such as Kayak still do.
 The main evidence that it’s an extension running on your computer rather than a web application is that you might need to wait a bit longer for results.

 But performing searches locally rather than in the cloud has its advantages, too.
-“Because it’s all running on the client side, the data that we’re getting is exactly the same data that you would see on the airlines’ websites,” says Goldstein.
+“Because it’s all running on the client side, the data that we’re getting is exactly the same data that you would see on the airlines’ websites,” Goldstein says.
 “There’s no caching where the flights get out of date because there’s some search that’s being stored for 10 minutes.
 There’s no API weirdness where—we saw this [at Hipmunk]—the airline would show one price on their website, but a different price through their API, and someone would click and the price would go up $70.”

-Back in the day, Hipmunk sorted flights by “agony” by default, with the least agonizing ones—such as lower-priced direct flights—at the top.
+Back in the day, Hipmunk sorted flights by “agony” by default, with the least agonizing ones (such as lower-priced direct flights) at the top.
 Flight Penguin uses “pain” to describe the same approach.
-“That’s our consistent philosophy—trying to make it easy to find the best option, not just the cheapest one,” says Goldstein.
+“That’s our consistent philosophy, trying to make it easy to find the best option, not just the cheapest one,” Goldstein says.
 The new service can also show options involving multiple-airline itineraries—which can save money—and lets you search by dollars or points.

-In a reference to travel search’s biggest name, the Flight Penguin home page declares that “it’s time to put Kayak on ice.”
-But for now, Goldstein, says, his new service isn’t trying to be a one-stop shop.
-It only searches for flights—the biggest headache for people researching travel plans, according to Goldstein—and has no immediate plans to tackle hotels, rent-a-cars, or other necessities.
+In a reference to travel search’s biggest name, the Flight Penguin homepage declares that “it’s time to put Kayak on ice.”
+But for now, Goldstein says, his new service isn’t trying to be a one-stop shop.
+It searches only for flights—the biggest headache for people researching travel plans, according to Goldstein—and has no immediate plans to tackle hotels or rental cars.
 How about offering Flight Penguin as something other than a Chrome extension?
 “There could be other versions, but the Chrome extension really is the technology that enables a lot of this stuff,” he says.

-When Hipmunk died, I was ticked off and then just sad—but soon thereafter, the world went into lockdown and I spent a year making no travel plans whatsoever.
+When Hipmunk died, I was ticked off and then just sad, but soon thereafter the world went into lockdown and I spent a year making no travel plans whatsoever.
 Now that going places is finally starting to feel like a possibility again, it would be nice to think that Flight Penguin has a shot at taking wing.